watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-native-sfc.md

 This document defines the SRv6 native SFC architecture.
 This architecture aims to enhance the capabilities of SFC by using SRv6-aware network functions.
 The SRv6 native SFC architecture provides the following benefits.

-* Simple architecture designed for all devices and protocols to use SRv6
+* Simple architecture designed for all devices and protocols to use SRv6.
-* Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC
+* Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC.
-* Scalable control plane and decreased operating expenses (OPEX) via centralized management
+* Scalable control plane and decreased operating expenses (OPEX) via centralized management.
 * Enhanced programmability through centralized control of TEs, including SFC and QoS, and the use of user-defined network functions.

 To realize the SRv6 Native SFC, D-Plane/C-Plane components are required as follows:

 * D-Plane: utilizes SRv6-aware functions to minimize forwarding nodes and utilizes the SRv6 ecosystem for redundancy and protection.
   * SRv6-aware network service functions: employing the "End.AN" behavior as described in {{!I-D.draft-skyline-spring-srv6-aware-services}}.
 * C-Plane: uses SRv6 Native Function Controller to provide programmability to SRv6 network operators by establishing SFCs and manipulating SRv6 Service Function Nodes.